Shahstaa/Agenda-Hub-Project/README.md

 ## User Stories

-- User Registration and Login
+- User Registration and Login:
 As a user, I want to create an account so I can securely log my activities.
 As a user, I want to log in to my account so I can access my activities.

-- Logging Activities
+- Logging Activities:
 As a user, I want to log a new activity with its name, duration, and date so I can track my time effectively.
 As a user, I want to edit or delete activities I have logged for better accuracy.

-- Viewing and Analyzing Activities
+- Viewing and Analyzing Activities:
 As a user, I want to view a list of all my activities to understand how I’m spending my time.
 As a user, I want to see a summary of time spent on different activities to identify trends.

-- Setting Goals
+- Setting Goals:
 As a user, I want to set goals for my activities so that I can improve my time management.

-- Visualizing Data
+- Visualizing Data:
 As a user, I want to see visual representations (charts) of my activity data to better understand my time usage.

 ## Pseudo Code